-In the planning stage, the activities to be carried out by the institution that need the land to prepare the Land Acquisition Planning Document which will be submitted to the DKI Jakarta Provincial Government as a basis to issue a Decree on the Stipulation of the Location of the MRT East-West Line Project.
+In the planning stage, the activities to be carried out by the institution that need the land to prepare the Land Acquisition Planning Document which will be submitted to the DKI Jakarta Provincial Government and Bekasi Municipality Government as basis to issue a Decree on the Stipulation of the Location of the MRT East-West Line Project.
 In the planning stage the LARAP was prepared by the consultant which already accommodated the Land Acquisition Planning Document (DPPT) contents.
-The main activities during the planning stage are to review and approval of the land acquisition planning document (DPPT/LARAP) before to be submitted to the DKI Jakarta Governor.
+The main activities during the planning stage are to review and approval of the land acquisition planning document (DPPT/LARAP) before to be submitted to the DKI Jakarta Governor and Bekasi Mayor.